yoongyy/images-search/README.md

 The application displays the retrieved images in a user-friendly interface, allowing users to view and select images based on their preferences.

 6. Error Handling:
-The application includes error handling to manage issues such as API rate limits, network errors, or invalid queries, providing appropriate feedback to the user.
+The application includes error handling to manage issues such as network errors, or invalid queries, providing appropriate feedback to the user.

 # Installation Guide